musty-codified/e-wallet-API-with-springboot-and-MongoDb/README.md

 ## Technology ##
-Following tools and libraries were used during the development of API :
+Following tools and libraries were used during the development of the API :
 - **Java 17** - Java version
 - **Spring Boot** - Server-side framework
 - **Build Tool: Maven**